-Docent-lead tours are offered from May through November.
+Docent-lead tours are offered from late-May through mid-November.
 Tickets are $10 per person and can be purchased at the Gate House.
 This historic home has limited handicap access.

 Distinctive features of the house include an enclosed cobblestone courtyard, thickly mortared brick walls, steeply pitched roofs of heavy tile, and a round tower.
 The medieval atmosphere is continued inside the house by the arches, thick wood beams, textured plastered walls, and carved stone mantels.

 Falaise is furnished with antiques, many from the 16th and 17th century.
 There are woodcarvings, sculptures, Renaissance paintings and several important pieces of modern art.

 Harry Guggenheim had a strong commitment to public service.
 He was Ambassador to Cuba during the Hoover administration.
 A Navy pilot, he served in both world wars.
 He had a lifelong interest in aviation.
 Charles Lindbergh was a close friend and frequent visitor to Falaise.
 Harry was also instrumental in securing funding for the research of rocket pioneer Robert Goddard.
 In 1939, Harry Guggenheim and Alicia Patterson were married.
 Shortly afterward, they founded Newsday, Long Island’s daily newspaper.

 Harry Guggenheim was an avid horse racing fan.
 He raised and raced thoroughbred horses, and he helped establish the New York Racing Association.
 His trophies, awards, and racing memorabilia are on display at Falaise.